BIO

-Previous works include: refurbishing a nursery and painting a mural, in collaboration with inmates in a mixed Peruvian prison, for the toddlers who live there; translating imagined doctors’ letters into recordings of bluegrass country songs; the live performance by opera singers of sung sorrows written by the artist; a 3D surround-sound installation of a prayer, written and sung by the artist as a 7-part motet; an eight-month long ritual of writing quotes on an unused NHS clinical trials whiteboard, enlisted as a portal to the collective unconscious, which prompted a staff member to resign in pursuit of their lifelong creative dream and led up to the death of the artist’s father.
+Previous works include refurbishing a nursery and painting a mural, in collaboration with inmates in a mixed Peruvian prison, for the toddlers who live there; translating imagined doctors’ letters into recordings of bluegrass country songs; live performance by opera singers of sung sorrows written by the artist; a 3D surround-sound installation of a prayer, sung as a 7-part motet; an eight-month long ritual of writing quotes on an unused NHS clinical trials whiteboard, enlisted as a portal to the collective unconscious, which prompted a staff member to resign in pursuit of their creative dream and led up to my father’s death.

 EDUCATION

-2005-2009: BA (Hons) Fine Art Sculpture, Wimbledon College of Art, University of the Arts London
+BA (Hons) Fine Art Sculpture, University of the Arts London

 MSc Counselling Studies (distinction), The University of Edinburgh